Banyan Tree Plaza

 No analysis available

-Multiple unit remarks in this dataset explicitly reference ocean or Pacific Ocean views (e.g., 'Pacific Ocean views', 'ocean/mountain/city views', 'unobstructed ocean').
-CURRENT MLS view_descriptions show 4/20 listings with OCEAN, but the repeated explicit language across many agent remarks and prior high historical confidence make it clear the building offers ocean-view units.
+Multiple unit remarks explicitly reference ocean or Pacific Ocean views (e.g., 'Pacific Ocean views', 'ocean/mountain/city views').
+CURRENT MLS: 3/20 listings list OCEAN in view_descriptions.
+Evidence is strong and consistent across different listings/agents, so the building offers ocean-view units.

 Confidence 72%: 1/20 MLS entries explicitly mark COASTL in view_descriptions and the building’s high-rise location near the south shore with many ocean-view references makes coastline views plausible, though remarks don’t use the 'coastline' term directly.